S. Hubert Dent Jr.: Later career

 He was an unsuccessful candidate for renomination in 1920, losing the Democratic primary to John R. Tyson who went on to win the general.

 He resumed the practice of law in Montgomery, Alabama.

 He served as president of the State constitutional convention for repeal of the Eighteenth Amendment in 1933.

+Death

 He died in Montgomery, Alabama, on October 6, 1938.

 He was interred in Eufaula Cemetery, Eufaula, Alabama.